creativescala/doodle/docs/src/pages/pictures/path.md

 You probably noticed this is a `ClosedPath`, which suggests there is also an `OpenPath`.
 This is correct.
 The difference is how the path ends.
 If a `ClosedPath` doesn't end at the point it started (which is the origin), it will have a straight line inserted joining the end to the start.
 An `OpenPath` will not.

 Here's an example showing the difference.
-We create a curve, drawn as an open and a closed path.
+We create a curve, drawn as an open and as a closed path.
 Notice how the open path is just a curve, while the closed path has an extra line added joining the start and end points.

 ```scala mdoc:silent
 val open =